NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 > Let them praise the name of Jehovah, for his name alone is exalted; his majesty is above earth and heaven.

 Jehovah uniquely has the highest name.
-2:9](#philippians-29) shows that Jesus is thenonenwith the uniquely highest name.
+[Philippians 2:9](#philippians-29) shows that Jesus is the one with the uniquely highest name.
 This means Jesus is divine.

 ## Isaiah 19:1